-NFL Rumors: Reports Of A Rob Gronkowski Trade Are Fake News, According To NBC Sports
+NFL Rumors: Reports Of A Rob Gronkowski Trade Are Fake News, According To ‘NBC Sports’

-New England Patriots star Rob Gronkowski is not going to be traded any time soon, NBC Sports reports, and any rumor you’ve heard about a possible trade involving the Hall of Fame-bound Tight End is fake news.
+New England Patriots star Rob Gronkowski is not going to be traded any time soon, NBC Sports reports, and any rumor you’ve heard about a possible trade involving the Hall of Fame-bound tight end is fake news.

 The whole thing began, as these things sometimes do, on social media.
-Early Tuesday morning, The Kirk & Callahan Show, which airs on WEEI (Boston), tweeted that Gronkowski’s career with the New England Patriots was coing to an end.
+Early Tuesday morning, The Kirk & Callahan Show, which airs on WEEI (Boston), tweeted that Gronkowski’s career with the New England Patriots was coming to an end.

 “Breaking: @KenLairdWEEI is reporting that Gronk is going to be traded in the next couple weeks.”

 At first blush, the rumor made sense in context.
-As previously reported by The Inquisitr, Gronkowski has been the subject of trade rumors ever since the end of Super Bowl LII.
-And as Inquisitr writer John Paul Rivera wrote, several teams are interested in the 28-year-old.
-One possible trade being discussed is move that would send Gronk to Dallas, with Dez Bryant being moved to make room for the commanding salary Gronkowski is going to want.
+As previously reported by the Inquisitr, Gronkowski has been the subject of trade rumors ever since the end of Super Bowl LII.
+And as the Inquisitr explained, several teams are interested in the 28-year-old.
+One possible trade being discussed is a move that would send Gronk to Dallas, with Dez Bryant being moved to make room for the commanding salary Gronkowski is going to want.

 So with trade rumors swirling in the background, it appears that one or more Boston sports personalities decided that now would be the time for a joke.
 And so the tweet was sent out, causing “other websites” to report the news that Gronkowski was being traded as true.